Jimbly/dcjam2024/Jimb-TODO.md

 T2 3 / 5 / 9   (+2/4)
 T3 9 / 13 / 21 (+4/8)

+Playtest Feedback
+* too many monsters on first floor - maybe aim for ~7 encounters per floor? or more avoidable?

 Polish
 * remove dbg:kill buttons!
+* change wander to only wander between 2 spaces, start and random neighbor, then can enable on all
 * moving on full map?
+* darken read notes on the minimap
 * door/stairs_in  fade is covering up the menu button
 * Enemy stay at target position for ~10 seconds if they lost their target
 * animate monsters